jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 #### System Specification

 The symbol language includes a system specification document class.
-This class will be used to contain the source code.
+This class might be used to contain the source code.
 The document is read to be able to produce the Sigma module.

 #### Document

 The document is encapsulated by a single class that represents the part of the software through which the Symbol code data is managed and in which it is stored and guarded.
-Calling the members of its interface will not harm the integrity of the Symbol diagram.
+Calling the members of its interface might not harm the integrity of the Symbol diagram.

 The document returns the diagram data, provides edit methods, manages selections, allows undo, etc. Almost all possibilities for the user of the Symbol Environment have a place in the symbol document.